 Ready to Go Further?

-Once you’ve played through the decks, the natural next step is the Origins Champion Decks guide to see which Champion suits your playstyle.
-Or if you want to know what’s coming next, our Riftbound Unleashed guide covers everything confirmed for the next set.
+Once you have played through the decks, the natural next step is the Origins Champion Decks guide to see which Champion suits your playstyle.
+Or if you want to know what is coming next, our Riftbound Unleashed guide covers everything confirmed for the next set.

-Get Notified When Proving Grounds Comes Back in Stock
+Get Notified When Proving Grounds Is Available to Buy

 Related Guides on RiftboundGuide.com